A Local’s Guide to Travel in the Algarve, Portugal

 Minimum days needed - 5 days

 To fully enjoy a visit to the Algarve, you need a minimum of five days.
-This will give you time to explore the main highlights, get a bit off the beaten path, and have some time to relax.
+This will give you time to explore the main towns, beaches, and natural places as well as get a little off the beaten path, and have some time to just relax.

 With a short stay, my recommendation is that you focus on your travel style (beaches, cities, adrenaline, nature, etc.) and choose a couple of main places to visit and things to do and then just stick to that.